 The neuromajority had spoken.
 What did I take away from this?
 That PDAers must have a clinical disorder that causes them to be obsessive – sometimes violent – and they need intervention and management.
 I counted myself lucky that my child did not fit the bill.
 This disorder sounded horrible!

 And so my child’s refusals and emotional outbursts continued to be met with parental frustration and forced choices.
 Their wanton capriciousness would be tamed!

-I was introduced by my Reframing Autism colleagues to a video by Harry Thompson on PDA.
-Harry is an Autistic and PDA educator and advocate.
-In this video, he illuminated, “PDAers (as they are colloquially known amongst people within the PDA community) have an anxiety-driven need to be in control, or (as I prefer to call it) ‘an instinctual desire to be free’ … If a PDAer detects a demand in the environment, they will avoid it accordingly, on the basis that the demand itself poses a threat to their sense of freedom, which means it poses a threat to their sense of safety … Other PDA characteristics include having a highly developed imaginary world … abstract thinking and love for mischief, controversy or humour.
+I was introduced by my Reframing Autism colleagues to a video on PDA.
+In this video, an Autistic advocate illuminated, “PDAers (as they are colloquially known amongst people within the PDA community) have an anxiety-driven need to be in control, or (as I prefer to call it) ‘an instinctual desire to be free’ … If a PDAer detects a demand in the environment, they will avoid it accordingly, on the basis that the demand itself poses a threat to their sense of freedom, which means it poses a threat to their sense of safety … Other PDA characteristics include having a highly developed imaginary world … abstract thinking and love for mischief, controversy or humour.
 PDAers enjoy eliciting a shock response from people.
 Whilst a lot of Autistic people enjoy structure and routine, PDAers tend to prefer spontaneity and novelty.”